Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 A little gem in Nakagyo, Guest House Oumi is full of little Japanese touches from bamboo gardens to bonsai trees and paper lanterns.
 Air-conditioned rooms lead out onto balconies, and you can save on costs because the facilities include a communal kitchen and a laundry.

 Enjoy a tasty breakfast in your room before relaxing in the sunroom or the garden.
-For a more active holiday, rent a bike from your hosts and venture into the exciting streets of Kyoto.
+For a more active holiday, rent a bike from your hosts and venture into the exciting streets of downtown Kyoto.